luc-blaeser/gcbench/README.md

 Minimum mutator utilization is the smallest value of mutator utilization, calculated for every time slice, here for every message processing.
 This is an indicator for real-time feasability, related to max GC pause.

-Survival rate makes more sense for generational garbage collection, concentrating on the young generation(s) and the the fraction of young live objects that get promoted to the older generation.
+Survival rate makes more sense for generational garbage collection, where the metric specifies the fraction of young live objects that get promoted to the older generation.
+Here, it denotes the fraction of alive objects per GC run.

 Moreover, the benchmark performs a separate measurement for determining the maximum number of allocations and heap size that can be used (see below).